Looking Back in Anger: 1980s

-Wah is paralyzed in a plane crash and commits suicide on the night of Kin and Gwan’s wedding.

-Hong suffers major financial losses and becomes a fugitive.
-When attempting to rob his own family, Hong fell down an elevator shaft after a fight with Kin.
+Hong suffers major financial losses and becomes a fugitive after kidnapping his own son for ransom.
+During a fight with Kin, Hong fell down an elevator shaft and became crippled.
+He was eventually imprisoned for the kidnapping.

 1990s

-Kin spots an impoverished and crippled Hong on the streets, and gives him a lowly job at his restaurant.
+Kin spots an impoverished Hong on the streets, and gives him a lowly job at his restaurant.

-Hong poisons Kin and his family during a company dinner.
+The ungrateful Hong attempts to inherit Kin’s wealth as surviving next of kin by poisoning Kin and his family during a company dinner.
 Kin and Gwan survived, but their son did not.
 Kin deduces that Hong is the culprit.

 Kin sets a trap for Hong and have him arrested in Malaysia.
 Hong is sentenced to death.
-Kin persuades Bong to allow Hong's son to visit him one final time.

-After Hong is executed, Gwan separates from Kin and leaves for Ethiopia.
+Gwan separates from Kin and leaves for Ethiopia.
 Kin says he will wait for her at the church where they got married exactly ten years to the day.

 Before the ten year deadline, Kin appears on a retrospective of the tv show where he first met Gwan.
-Kin makes a touching plea for Gwan to return.
+Kin makes an impassioned plea for Gwan to return.

 Present

 The story comes out of flashback to the present.

 Gwan calls to tell Kin she is coming home.
 While rushing to the airport, Kin gets into a car crash.
 Later, news reports indicate that Ethiopia has suffered a massive earthquake and Gwan is amongst the missing.
-Kin clings to the hope that Gwan will return on their ten year deadline.
+Kin clings to the hope that Gwan will return on the ten year deadline.

-On the ten year deadline, Kin heads to the church and waits for Gwan.
+On the appointed day, Kin heads to the church and waits for Gwan.
 After midnight, a disappointed Kin falls asleep on a pew.
 A lady in red, visible only from the waist down appears.
 She approaches the sleeping Kin and leaves him a note.

 Kin wakes up and finds the note which implores him to forget Gwan and move on.
 Kin desperately calls out Gwan’s name.